Mosinor/GNSSR_Toolbox/README.md

 # GNSSR-Toolbox

-This is a school project, where the task is to make a representation of a GIS.
-I chose to make a web application in the React.js framework.
+The GNSSR-Toolbox is a prototype tool for the collection and processing of Global Navigation Sattelite System Reflectometry data.
+This website was created in accordance with a master thesis at the Norwegian university NTNU.

 ## Getting Started